 Crochet Cat Hat Supplies:

-- Super Bulky Yarn – I used Isaac Mizrahi Craft Carlyle Yarn in Roosevelt (just under one ball, 127 yards), which I would say is on the lighter side of the Super Bulky designation.
-If you use a thicker “super bulky” you may need to adjust your hook and adapt the pattern, see my comments on this in the pattern.
-Holding two pieces of worsted weight yarn together is a good substitute as well.
+- About 150 yards of Size 6 Super Bulky Yarn (I used Isaac Mizrahi Craft Carlyle Yarn in Roosevelt, which is no longer available and is on the lighter side of the Super Bulky designation.
+If you use a thicker “super bulky” you may need to adjust your hook and adapt the pattern, see my comments on this in the pattern.)
+OR two strands of Size 4 worsted weight yarn held together works as well.

 - Size L (8.0 mm) Hook (adjust hook if needed to fit yarn)